WisdomTree Floating Rate Treasury Fund

 What are the main risks of holding USFR?

-Based on the provided information, here are the key risks of holding USFR:
+Based on the information provided about this ultrashort Treasury bond ETF (USFR), here are the key risks of holding it, ordered by importance.

 What is the price forecast for USFR in 2026?

-Based on the nature of USFR as a short-term Treasury Floating Rate Note ETF, here is a forecast through 2026.
+Based on the characteristics of USFR as an ultrashort Treasury bond ETF, here is a forecast through 2026.